About the Collection

 Works are made available for loan to galleries and museums across Australia for exhibitions.

-Access to our collection
+Access to our Collection

-While the Art Gallery has been closed for redevelopment we have been working towards enhancing online access to our collection for students, staff, researchers, gallery and museum professionals, writers, and our community.
+We are working towards enhancing online access to our collection for students, staff, researchers, gallery and museum professionals, writers, and our community.

 For the moment you can enjoy a sample of works from our collection by following the links below.